pyrographyislit

 how-to-draw-a-mandala

-and it also includes 3 outlines for you to practice on and doodle in!
+it includes 3 blank grids for you to practice on and doodle in!

 mandala-outlines-for-doodling